YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBDUPNULCOL, Discarding kkkk=vvvv key due to duplicate null collation record

-MUPIP Error: This idicates that MUPIP LOAD discarded a key-value pair from a binary EXTRACT because it contained conflicting empty string subscripts.
-This can only happen is someone changes the "Null" subscript representation used by a database while it contains such subscripts.
+MUPIP Error: This indicates that MUPIP LOAD discarded a key-value pair from a binary EXTRACT because it contained conflicting empty string subscripts.
+This can only happen if someone changes the "Null" subscript representation used by a database while it contains such subscripts.
 YottaDB recommends against such a change.

 Action: Determine whether the described data has value and restore it, typically with a SET command, appropriately.